 Eleven gigabytes of them.

-ADT detected the breach on April 20.
+ADT detected the breach on April 20th.
 They sat on it for four days.
-On April 24 the ransomware crew known as ShinyHunters posted ADT to their leak site with a deadline.
-The note said this was a final warning before “several annoying digital problems” came ADT’s way.
+On April 24th, the ransomware crew known as ShinyHunters posted ADT to their leak site with a deadline.
+The note said, in their words, this was a final warning before “several annoying digital problems” came ADT’s way.
 ADT did not pay.
-On April 27 ShinyHunters dumped the archive online.
+On April 27th, ShinyHunters dumped the archive online.
 Have I Been Pwned ingested it the same day and confirmed 5.5 million unique email addresses, names, phone numbers, addresses, and for some unlucky percentage, dates of birth and the last four of their Social Security numbers.

 ADT’s official statement leaned hard on what the attackers didn’t get.
 No payment information.
 No security system access.
 The home alarm panel on your wall is fine.
 They want you to know the home alarm panel on your wall is fine.